Skip to main content

 For Feria Nounish Artists: This documentation is inspired by Gabriel Lago from Cali, Colombia, who is building a Feria Nounish MiniApp for the artists participating in this year’s fair.
 The uploadToArweave function enables artists to upload their artwork and metadata to decentralized storage, creating permanent, onchain records of their contributions to the collective timeline.

 Upload files to Arweave decentralized storage for use in your NFT collections and moments.
-This function works on both client-side and server-side environments, making it suitable for browser-based uploads as well as backend services and API routes.
+This function works on client-side environments using the @ardrive/turbo-sdk web bundle.

 Note: This function uploads files to Arweave and returns a URI that can be used in collection creation or moment creation.